larntz/lemmy-directory/content/community/lemmy.world/bluey.md

 ---
 title: "Bluey"
 name: "bluey"
 description: "A community dedicated to the Australian kid's show *Bluey*.# RULES1.
 This is a kid's show, keep it PG.
 No ifs or buts.2.
 Keep it Bluey focused, meta discussions will be considered.3.
 No discussion of piracy or unofficial means of watching the show.
 The internet is vast, I'm sure you can figure it out without our help, fair dinkum.4.
 No politics — again, this is a kids show.
-No need for 'em, mate."
+No need for 'em, mate.___See a troubling post and us mods haven't caught it yet?
+Don't interact with it, other than to report it.
+Any other questions?
+PM [@owatnext@lemmy.world](https://lemmy.world/u/owatnext) or [@charles@lemmy.world](https://lemmy.world/u/charles)."
 type: community
-date: "2023-06-16 22:57:16"
+date: "2023-06-19 18:00:41"
 draft: false
 nsfw: false
 actor_id: "https://lemmy.world/c/bluey"
 host: lemmy.world
-lastmod: "2023-06-16 03:06:43"
+lastmod: "2023-06-18 23:11:08"
 published: "2023-06-11 04:44:34"
-subscribers: 98
+subscribers: 121
-posts: 9
+posts: 13
-comments: 25
+comments: 29
-weight: 9
+weight: 13
-dau: 5
+dau: 3
-wau: 9
+wau: 10
-mau: 9
+mau: 10
 instances:
 - "lemmy_world"
 tags: